With Summer school holidays fast approaching for the Northern Hemisphere, now is the perfect time to plan your next vacation.

 You can spend hours exploring the massive gardens, and the interior and exterior of this architectural masterpiece.

-Nymphenburg Palace is a former summer palace and residence, and a historical castle that was home to many rulers that reigned and governed this region over the past hundreds of years.
+Nymphenburg Palace is a former summer palace and residence, and a historic castle that was home to many rulers that reigned and governed this region over the past hundreds of years.

 9. Schnitzel Wert